kivilaid/FlowiseChatEmbed/README.md

-# FlowiseChatEmbed
+# Insly AI Chat Widget

-A customizable chat widget for embedding Flowise chatbots into any website.
-Built with Solid.js for performance and flexibility.
+A customizable chat widget for embedding Insly AI assistants into any website.
+This widget provides a seamless way to integrate Insly's AI-powered support and sales assistance directly into your web applications.

+Built with Solid.js for performance and flexibility, styled with Insly's brand colors and design system.

 ## Features